jrleeman/LeemanNatComm2016/paper_draft.md

 # PAPER TITLE
 # AUTHOR LIST

+## Max length 2000 Words, excluding methods, 3-5 display items

-## Introductory Paragraph/Abstract (typically 150 words, unreferenced)
+## Introductory Paragraph (approximately 200 words, referenced)
+### This is already slightly over at around 230 words
-Observations of slow-slip and low-frequency earthquakes in nature suggest that fault failure encompasses a spectrum of slip modes.
-While the explanations for non-traditional earthquakes remain a topic of debate, an ever increasing pool of data shows them to be found across the globe in a variety of tectonic settings.
+Observations of slow-slip and low-frequency earthquakes in nature suggest that fault failure encompasses a spectrum of slip modes (Peng and Gomberg, 2010;
+Obara, 2002; Ide et al., 2007; Beroza and Ide, 2011).
+While the explanations for non-traditional earthquakes remain a topic of debate (Kaproth and Marone, 2013), an ever increasing pool of data shows them to be found across the globe in a variety of tectonic settings (REFS).
-Tribology suggests that a system will become unstable at a critical stiffness value, but transitional behavior around this stiffness boundary has remained poorly characterized.
-Here we demonstrate the spectrum of failure modes from stable-sliding to stick-slip in a frictional laboratory system with simulated quartz fault gouge.
-When operating near the  critical stiffness, slow-slip events are observed.
-Our results show the critical stiffness to be the controlling factor for slip mode, itself influenced by environmental factors such as pore pressure and second order frictional properties of the gouge.

-## Paper Body
-### Introduction (Referenced, Up to 500 Words)
-Fault zones and failure surfaces have traditionally been considered to either aseismically creep or to catastrophically fail, producing earthquakes.
-Stick-slip has been proposed as an analog for earthquakes (Brace and Byerlee, 1969; Johnson et al., 2013) in the framework of stable or unstable sliding, but it has recently become evident that there are a spectrum of fault slip behaviors (Peng and Gomberg, 2010).
-The discovery of slow earthquakes and non-volcanic tremor (Obara, 2002; Ide et al., 2007; Beroza and Ide, 2011) has raised questions about the link between fault zone frictional properties, in situ conditions, and the underlying mechanisms of slow-slip (Kaproth and Marone, 2013).

 There is currently no way to know if the large amounts of elastically stored energy in a fault zone will always be released in slow-slip events or if fault behavior can transition to produce large earthquakes.
 It is difficult to study fault zone behavior and evolution given that large faults may have a recurrence interval of hundreds of years and that fault slip occurs deep enough in the Earth that we must rely on instrumentation located kilometers away.
-Laboratory techniques allow us to examine the ideas of critical stiffness as a failure mode predictor in carefully controlled conditions on geologic analog materials.

-Frictional stability has been shown to bifurcate at a critical stiffness value,
+Laboratory stick-slip is often used to model and study repeating earthquake behavior (Brace and Byerlee, 1969; Johnson et al., 2013).
+Frictional stability of a system bifurcates at a critical stiffness , $k_c$ (Rice and Gu, 1983; Gu et al., 1984).
+For systems in which
-$k_c$ (Rice and Gu, 1983; Gu et al., 1984).
-For systems in which $k>k_c$, linearly stable response is observed and the sytem resides at a fixed attractor in phase space.
-Systems with $k<k_c$ are dynamically unstable, exhibiting stick-slip failure (Scholz Book).
-Behavior at and near $k_c$ is not well understood, but transitional behaviors such as sinusoidal stress variations and slow-slip have been observed (Kaproth and Marone, 2013; Baumberger et al., 1994;
-Leeman et al., In review.)
+$k>k_c$, linearly stable response, while systems with $k<k_c$ are dynamically unstable(Scholz Book).
+Behavior at and near $k_c$ is not well understood, but transitional behaviors such as sinusoidal stress variations and slow-slip have been observed (Kaproth and Marone, 2013; Baumberger et al., 1994; Leeman et al., In review.)
+Our results show the critical stiffness to be the controlling factor for slip mode, itself influenced by environmental factors such as pore pressure and second order frictional properties of the gouge.

-### Main Body (2000-3000 Words w/Discussion, 4-6 display items)
+## Body

 Biaxial double-direct shearing experiments were performed with humidified Min-U-Sil simulated fault gouge.
 Force and displacement are recorded on both